pippim/pippim.github.io/_posts/2019/2019-04-19-Shell-Script-:-Focus-already-open-terminal-tab-from-second-terminal-tab.md

 <!-- Language-all: lang-bash -->

-As per this Q&A: [https://askubuntu.com/questions/52046/is-there-a-hotkey-to-switch-between-tabs-in-the-default-terminal-app/52049](https://askubuntu.com/questions/52046/is-there-a-hotkey-to-switch-between-tabs-in-the-default-terminal-app/52049)
+As per this Q&A: [Is there a hotkey to switch between tabs in the default terminal app?](Is there a hotkey to switch between tabs in the default terminal app?)

 After opening the new tab you can return to the previous tab with <kbd>Ctrl</kbd> + <kbd>pg up</kbd>